jnozzi/cocoadev.com/SiteContent/General/ClipboardVersusPasteboard.markdown

 Google says:

-''Results 1 - 10 of about 203 from developer.apple.com for clipboard.''
+*Results 1 - 10 of about 203 from developer.apple.com for clipboard.*

-''Results 1 - 10 of about 129 from developer.apple.com for pasteboard.''
+*Results 1 - 10 of about 129 from developer.apple.com for pasteboard.*

 Personally I started to use pasteboard after switching to Mac, but I do see the word clipboard in some applications.
 So what's the recommended word?